-1.1 Purpose and scope
+1.1 Purpose and Scope

-- 1.1.1 This Interim Access and Connection Procedure (Procedure) is made in accordance Pilbara ISOCo's functions under Chapter 9 and Sub-appendix 4.14 of the Pilbara Networks Rules (Rules). - 1.1.2 The Electricity Industry Act 2004 (WA), the Electricity Industry (Pilbara Networks) Regulations 2021, the Pilbara Networks Access Code and the Rules prevail over this Procedure to the extent of any inconsistency. - 1.1.3 In this Procedure, where obligations are conferred on a Rules Participant, that Rules Participant must comply with the relevant obligations in accordance with rule 85, unless the Rules Participant has grounds for non-compliance under rule 172 of the Rules. - 1.1.4 The purpose of this Procedure is to document the ISO's access and connection process as well as the roles and responsibilities of those participating in that process.
+- 1.1.1 This Interim Access and Connection Procedure (Procedure) is made in accordance Pilbara ISOCo's functions under Chapter 9 and Sub-appendix 4.14 of the Pilbara Networks Rules (Rules), including CPC measures under Subchapter 9.3 of the Rules. - 1.1.2 The Electricity Industry Act 2004 (WA), the Electricity Industry (Pilbara Networks) Regulations 2021, the Pilbara Networks Access Code and the Rules prevail over this Procedure to the extent of any inconsistency. - 1.1.3 In this Procedure, where obligations are conferred on a Rules Participant, that Rules Participant must comply with the relevant obligations in accordance with Rule 85, unless the Rules Participant has grounds for non-compliance under Rule 172 of the Rules. - 1.1.4 The purpose of this Procedure is to document the ISO's access and connection process as well as the roles and responsibilities of those participating in that process.

-1.2 Definitions and interpretation
+1.2 Definitions and Interpretation

-- 1.2.1 Terms defined in the Electricity Industry Act 2004 (WA), the Electricity Industry (Pilbara Networks) Regulations 2021, the Pilbara Networks Access Code and the Rules have the same meaning in this Procedure unless the context requires otherwise. - 1.2.2 The following principles of interpretation apply in this Procedure unless the context requires otherwise. - (a) Subchapter 1.2 of the Rules apply to this Procedure. - (b) References to time are references to Australian Western Standard Time. - (c) A reference to the Rules or Procedures made under the Rules, have the meaning given to them in the Rules. - (d) Words expressed in the singular include the plural and vice versa. - (e) A reference to a paragraph refers to a paragraph in the Procedure. - (f) A reference to a rule, subchapter or chapter refers to the relevant section in the Rules. - (g) References to the Rules in this Procedure is bold and square brackets e.g. "See Rule [XXX]", are included for convenience only, and do not form part of this Procedure. - (h) Explanatory notes are included for context and explanation and do not form part of this Procedure. - 1.2.3 Appendix A of this Procedure outlines the head of power rule(s) that this Procedure is made under, as well as other obligations in the Rules covered by the Procedure.
+- 1.2.1 Terms defined in the Electricity Industry Act 2004 (WA), the Electricity Industry (Pilbara Networks) Regulations 2021, the Pilbara Networks Access Code and the Rules have the same meaning in this Procedure unless the context requires otherwise.
+The ISO does not capitalise or italicise terms defined in the above instruments in this Procedure. - 1.2.2 The following principles of interpretation apply in this Procedure unless the context requires otherwise. - (a) Subchapter 1.2 of the Rules apply to this Procedure. - (b) References to time are references to Australian Western Standard Time. - (c) A reference to the Rules or Procedures made under the Rules, have the meaning given to them in the Rules. - (d) Words expressed in the singular include the plural and vice versa. - (e) A reference to a paragraph refers to a paragraph in the Procedure. - (f) A reference to a rule, subchapter or chapter refers to the relevant section in the Rules. - (g) References to the Rules in this Procedure is bold and square brackets e.g. "See Rule [XXX]", are included for convenience only, and do not form part of this Procedure. - (h) Explanatory notes are included for context and explanation and do not form part of this Procedure. - 1.2.3 Appendix A of this Procedure outlines the head of power rule(s) that this Procedure is made under, as well as other obligations in the Rules covered by the Procedure. - 1.2.4 The acronyms in Table 1 are used throughout this Procedure.